Rep. Madeleine Dean’s profile rises amid Senate buzz

 “You’re on a leadership track within the House,” Seldeneck said she told Dean.
 “You do a couple more terms, you’re going to have more power in the House than as a first-term United States senator.”

 The Democratic primary could also be crowded.
 Lt.
-Gov. John Fetterman is already in the race, and two Democrats in the state said Montgomery County Commissioner Val Arkoosh is expected to announce a Senate bid soon.
+Gov. John Fetterman and state Rep. Malcolm Kenyatta of Philadelphia are already in the race; two Democrats in the state said Montgomery County Commissioner Val Arkoosh is expected to announce a Senate bid soon.
 Dean’s district includes most of Montgomery County.

 “For every whisper you hear about Congresswoman Dean running for Senate, you also hear one about Congresswoman [Chrissy] Houlahan or Congresswoman [Susan] Wild or Congresswoman [Mary Gay] Scanlon or even County Commissioner Arkoosh,” said Mark Nevins, a Democratic strategist based in Philadelphia, referencing three other Pennsylvania lawmakers who, along with Dean, were first elected to the House in 2018.